 Budae Jjigae is both a stew and a noodle soup.
 People often call it “army stew” because it originated in the post-war period.

 The dish uses instant noodles.
-Other ingredients include ham, kimchi, and cheese.
-Notably, it has American food, which is spam.
+Other ingredients include ham – a favorite food in America, kimchi, and cheese.
 The broth often contains Gochujang, chicken stock, soy sauce, and fish sauce.

 People often top it with a slice of American cheese.
 It is best to serve it alongside a delicate winter salad.